NapsterInBlue/MoviesMetricsMusings/content/articles/2018-10-10 style transfer.md

 The last couple months have been blog-dark as I worked through the [Deep Learning Specialization](https://www.deeplearning.ai/courses/) on Coursera.
 After the first couple courses of fundamentals, we brought some practitioners on site at work to give us a two-day-long bootcamp on a whole range of topics.
 I've since worked my way through the next couple of courses regarding project structures and computer-vision applications; I also got my computer doing all of my model-training on my GPU (which equals *dramatically-faster* code!).

-Getting handy with Deep Learning techniques has been a goal of mine for some time now and so I'm excited to be able to start sharing some of the stuff I'm figuring out!
+Getting handy with Deep Learning techniques has been a goal of mine for some time now and so I'm excited to be able to start sharing some of the stuff I'm figuring out.

 ## Overview